Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ### Step 2 - Deploy Streamlit Application to Snowflake

-In this step, we will now deploy the Streamlit application on the Snowflake account using Snowflake CLI.
+In this step, we will now deploy the Streamlit application on the Snowflake account using **Snowflake CLI**.

 In the **GitHub Codespace VS Code**: